Breinify/brein-api-library-javascript-browser/documentation/api.md

   <br/>

 * **Breinify.setConfig(config)**:<br/>
-  Contains the current version of the usage library.
-If an error occurred while loading the library, the version is set to be *'FALLBACK'*.
+  Updates the current configuration of the library for the properties supplied.

   **Parameters**: